White Gold vs Platinum: What’s the Difference & Which Should You Choose?

-When selecting jewellery, particularly pieces like engagement rings or wedding bands, the choice of metal plays a crucial role in both aesthetics and longevity.
+When selecting jewellery, particularly pieces like engagement rings or wedding bands, the choice of metal plays a key role in both aesthetics and longevity.

 White gold and platinum are two popular options, each with distinct characteristics.